Brewers: Sign outfielder Yelich to 9-year deal worth $215 million

 You have free articles remaining.

-His new agreement includes the same amounts for 2020 and 2021, then adds $26 million annually from 2022-28, of which $4 million a year is deferred.
-The deal contains a $20 million team option for 2029 with a $6.5 million buyout, which if exercised would make the contract worth $228.5 million over 10 years.

-Attanasio said contract talks with Yelich began over lunch last Halloween.
-Yelich was not thinking about the potential of free agency,
+Attanasio said talks with Yelich began over lunch last Halloween.
+Yelich did not discuss an opt-out provision and was not thinking about the potential of free agency.

 "I don't have any regrets about it.
-It's just one of those things in the path my career took," he said.
+It's just one of those things in the path my career took," Yelich said.

 "There's a lot of people that go into today," Yelich said.
 "I have no doubt that I wouldn't be here without their contributions and their efforts.
 That's what makes today special.
 There's been a lot of people that have made my life a priority over theirs."